Kubekk/louply_docs/User_Guide.md

 This guide will help you understand the various ways you can interact with our AI-driven AI Assistant to make the most out of your experience.
 From answering general work-related questions to providing insights on tasks, our AI Assistant is here to assist you.
 Let's explore some of the primary use cases and scenarios:

-## Asking work-related questions with linked sources
+## Knows everything about your business

-Louply AI Assistant can search through all your linked sources, such as Notion, Google Drive, or Confluence, to find answers related to your work.
+Louply AI Assistant can search through all your linked sources, such as Notion, Google Drive, Confluence and more to find answers related to your work.

 **Example:**

 !!!primary Your Input:
-Can you find me the project deadline from our Confluence documentation?
+Can you find me the Flying Cards project deadline?
 !!!

 !!!success Louply AI Assistant Response:
-Louply AI Assistant: The project deadline is on May 25th, 2023.
+The project deadline is on May 25th, 2025.

 Read more: https://yourcompany.atlassian.net/wiki/spaces/Project/pages/123456/Project+Deadlines
 !!!

-## Asking general questions unrelated to your work
+## Helps you with your daily tasks

-Our AI Assistant can also help you with general questions that are not directly related to your work, such as improving a specific SQL query.
+Our AI Assistant can also help you with general questions that are not directly related to the company's resources, such as improving a specific SQL query.
 It will use its general knowledge to create an answer and may provide a relevant external source.

 **Example:**